Alec-Raymond/Sharded-Replicated-Key-Value-Store/README.md

 To decide which key-value pairs belong in which shard, we partition by the hash of the key.
 To accomplish this, we use the sha1 hash function, and have a function findShard() which can take a key-value pair and and map it to a shard by comparing the hash of key with the hash of the shard name.
 When a replica is added to a shard, it syncs its key-value store and causal metadata with the most updated replica within the shard.

+We decided to switch out of consistent hashing due to an uneven key distribution and implemented naive hashing instead, which maps a key to a server by doing hash(key) % (# nodes).

 ## Resharding

-After confirming that there are at least two replicas for each of the new shards, we copy all of the key value data from each replica into the replica that is processing the reshard request.
+After confirming that there are at least two replicas for each of the new shards, we copy all of the key value data from each replica into the leader for the reshard.
+Then, replicas are partitioned in their order in the view of the leader into the new number of shards, as long as the average # of replicas partitioned per shard is at least 2.
 Then, each key-value pair is mapped to a new shard using the findShard() function, so that each shard has a corresponding list of key-value pairs.
 Each replica is then assigned to its new shard.
 Finally, we broadcast to every replica within a shard its corresponding key-value data for each shard.
-The follower replicas update their state--kv data store and shard map--via the `handleUpdateShard()` handler for the internal /shard/update route.
+The follower replicas receive their assigned state--kv data store and shard map--via the `handleUpdateShard()` handler for the internal /shard/update route and copy it.

 ## Down Detection